ShichaoZhou1990/bi-classification-dmd/README.md

 # bi-classification-dmd
-about a new feature extraction method based on DMD and high-frequency characteristics
+Matlab codes about a new feature extraction method based on DMD and high-frequency characteristics